Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 The Union of Municipalities of New Brunswick has provided us with data on municipal policing providers as of 2024 to aid in our analysis.
-Confounding this, however, is the 2023 New Brunswick local governance reform, which [TODO:
-Elaborate on issue, including pre-2023 municipal remapping] Regardless, we have found a reliable way to map the 2024 data backwards to past municipal jurisdictions (this is further described in the **Methodology** section), allowing us to integrate time-invariant provider indicators into our model.
+Confounding this, however, is the 2023 New Brunswick local governance reform, which redrew a large swath of municipal boundaries, partly driven by the desire to cut down on "redundant" local service districts.
+Not only were several municipalities and districts merged together, but in many cases, entirely new municipalities with original names were created.
+To make matters worse, although this was certainly the most significant reform in New Brunswick municipal governance in decades, it was not the first&#x2014;municipal recombination on a smaller scale transpired multiple times over the 2000&#x2013;2018 period as well.
+Regardless, we have found a reliable way to map the 2024 data backwards to past municipal jurisdictions (this is further described in the **Methodology** section), allowing us to integrate time-invariant provider indicators into our model.
+In future extensions of this project, we may utilize more recent data to study the current policing system situation while collaborating with the UMNB.

-[TODO: Explain why this setup is of interest not only insofar as showing how, and why, different level of exogeneity affect tax rates in different ways, but also in terms of tax base elasticity]
+Overall, this setup is of interest insofar that it allows us to study the effects of [TODO: Explain why this setup is of interest not only insofar as showing how, and why, different level of exogeneity affect tax rates in different ways, but also in terms of tax base elasticity]

-With this out of the way, we therefore use a fixed-effects two-stage least squares (FE-2SLS) regression model to investigate the relationships described above.
-The *fixed-effects* (FE) part of this model allows us to control for time-invariant biases, controlling for unobserved heterogeneity across municipalities.
-However, this fails to address the problem of simultaneity bias arising from the bidirectional relationship between average tax rate (our response variable) and tax base per capita (one of our explanatory variables).
+As such, we herein construct a fixed-effects two-stage least squares (FE-2SLS) regression model of the relationships described above.
+The *fixed-effects* (FE) aspect allows us to address time-invariant biases, controlling for unobserved heterogeneity across municipalities.
+However, this neglects the simultaneity bias arising from the bidirectional relationship between average tax rate (our response variable) and tax base per capita (one of our explanatory variables).

 Hence, the *two-stage least squares* (2SLS) part of our model utilizes the fact